littlezaide/BurntcoatHead/matrix/6_vistas.md

 Vistas
 ------

-You're looking northwest, towards Five Islands Provincial Park, the Town of Parrsboro and Economy Point.
-Burntcoat Head is one of 2 arms of the head of Bay of Fundy, called Cobequid Bay.
-The whole Bay of Fundy is 400km long.
+Look way out: the whole Bay of Fundy is 400km long and reaches along SW Nova Scotia and Southern New Brunswick to touch Northern Maine.
+Right now, you're looking northwest at Nova Scotian sites: towards Five Islands Provincial Park, the Town of Parrsboro and Economy Point.
+Burntcoat Head is in one of 2 arms of the head of Bay of Fundy, called Cobequid Bay.

 If it's not time for a sunset just yet, you should consider coming back when it is.